Crossroads Art Opening

 The Chapel of Jimmy Ray Gallery is open again.
-There will be a grand re-opening and celebration of the art and life of Anado McLauchlin on Saturday, August 7 from 1pm to 5pm.
 Visiting hours are 10:30 AM on Tuesdays, Thursdays, and Saturdays.
 Reservations can be made by contacting us at +52 415 150-1461 or by email at: email@example.com

 From Centro Historico in San Miguel take Calle San Francisco which later becomes Calzada de La Estacion.
 Follow this street straight through the glorieta (traffic circle) and proceed to the train station.
 Follow the road as it winds to the left and crosses the railroad tracks.
 Take the asphalt road which winds to the right….follow this road through three curves and you will be on a straightaway to La Cieneguita.
 When you arrive in Cieneguita you will pass over three topes (speed bumps).